 The day after I arrived in Austin, Texas, I joined a walking tour of South Congress Avenue with Austin Eats, a food tour company that highlights local Texas born establishments throughout Austin.

 I decided to take a food tour during my short trip to Austin because there are so many amazing places to eat in the city that it would take a lifetime to eat my way through it!
-I felt that one of the best ways to get an introduction to the culinary scene was tour it and have a chance to sample a lot of food in a short amount of time.
+I felt that one of the best ways to get an introduction to Austin’s culinary scene was to take a tour of it so that I could sample a lot of food in a short amount of time.

 I met my tour group bright and early in front of the ‘I love you so much’ wall plastered onto the side of Jo’s Coffee on South Congress Avenue.